-- > The outer 3 cm of the hinge must be healthy - Any areas of rot within the hinge must not cover more than 1/3 of the hinge (see figure 19).
+- > The outermost 3 cm of the breaking strip must be healthy and knot-free. - Any areas of rot within the hinge must not cover more than 1/3 of the hinge (see figure 19).

 Fig. 19: Tree conforming to regulations in terms of area affected by butt rot